r-hpp/Co-Creating-Innovation-in-ML/README.md

 # Co-Creating-Innovation-in-ML
-Materials for the Project: "Co-Creating Innovation in ML" initially created as part of the Leuphana Welcome Week
+This Repository contains the Intro materials for the Project: "Co-Creating Innovation in ML".
+Created by [Robert Hoppe](https://www.linkedin.com/in/robert-m-hoppe/) as part of the Leuphana Welcome Week.